 Shelter Variations May Apply

-As aforementioned, some organizations might require an additional call to your manager or even pay a house visit before approving an adoption.
+As aforementioned, some organizations might require an additional background check or even pay a house visit before approving an adoption.
 If the agency requests a house visit, think of it as a great opportunity to be further educated about your pet and get some transitioning tips.